jnozzi/cocoadev.com/markdown/MemoryLeakHelp.md

 I have a method which resizes an image and adds a drop shadow to it.
-I've determined that it is leaking several General/NSImage instances.
+I've determined that it is leaking several NSImage instances.
 I've read up on retain counts, and I think that when I retain "resizedImage," I increase the retain count such that [resizedImage release]; doesn't completely release it.

-- (General/NSImage *)shadowedImageWithImage:(General/NSImage *)image
+- (NSImage *)shadowedImageWithImage:(NSImage *)image
 {
 	[image setFlipped:YES];